Auto Maintenance Technician Career, Employment and Education Info

 What's My Potential Occupational Outlook?

 Your two leading employment prospects are with automotive repair shops and auto dealers, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 Parts dealers, local government agencies and gas stations provide further opportunities.
 You could also be self-employed.
-Auto maintenance technicians held approximately 638,080 jobs as of 2015 and is expected to rise to about 779,000 by 2024.
-Growth in the total number of vehicles on the road is expected to create demand for technicians, but the rising use of more reliable technology, such as electric cars, may partially offset the gain.
-As of May 2015, the median salary of technicians was $37,850.
+Auto maintenance technicians held approximately 770,100 jobs as of 2018 and is, however, expected to decline to about 763,600 by 2028.
+Growth in the total number of vehicles on the road is expected to create demand for technicians, but new technologies such as electric vehicles, may limit future demand for automotive service technicians and mechanics because these vehicles will be more reliable and thus require less frequent maintenance and repair.
+As of May 2018, the median salary of technicians was $40,710.

 What Education or Training Is Available to Me?